 The Princess is standing on the steps of Kensington Palace, in a photo taken by Kate this morning.
 The Duchess also took this image of a very poised-looking Princess.

-Many will remember Kate took the photos that were released of Prince George on his first day of school back in January of 2016.
+Many will remember Kate took the photos that were released of Prince George on his first day of school back in January 2016.

 Owned and run by headmistress Lavinia Taylor, with an all-women staff, the nursery emphasises “good manners” in its founding principles – perfect for a princess in training.

-It was expected that for Charlotte’s first day Kate and William would do what the school calls “stay and play,” taking Charlotte to her class and staying for a period of time to be sure she is comfortable, then leaving until they returned to pick her up at the end of her day.
+It was expected that for Charlotte’s first day, Kate and William would do what the school calls “stay and play,” taking Charlotte to her class and staying for a period of time to be sure she was comfortable, then leaving until they returned to pick her up at the end of her day.
 For all of the details on what Charlotte was wearing visit our sister site, What Kate’s Kids Wore.

 It really was a delight to see the new pictures of Charlotte, very much a bright spot on a wintry January day!

 Now to our annual Favorite Dress poll.
 In 2017 we saw Kate in new styles as well as previously worn pieces; she debuted many new designs from labels we’ve not seen her wear previously.
 There are quite a few to get through, so we’ll leave the analysis for an upcoming post and get going on the pieces in this poll.